The Gospel of John Chapter 6 contains the miracle of the loaves and fishes.

 We need to seek Jesus Christ who is the Bread of Life who gives us eternal life by the sacrifice of himself for us.

 Your learning comes from reading and studying the Bible.
-After you have read the Scripture passage below from the Gospel of John, answer the following questions.
-It's a good idea to do them every day, so we offer to email the questions to you every day - just sign up below
+After you've read the Scripture passage below from the Gospel of John, answer the following questions.
+It's a good idea to do them every day, so we offer to email the questions to you every day - just sign up below.

 The Gospel of John Chapter 6 (King James Version)